gritcoding/microbit/TU_NOV3_ICEBREAKER.md

 Ask students a set of Yes/No questions.
 For those that answer Yes, ask them to explain in their own words.

+1. Do you understand the instructions? (warm-up!)
-1. Do you know the name of the building you are in?  (warm-up!)
+1. Do you know the name of the building you are in?  (more warm-up!)
 1. Do you know what is a Computer Programmer?
     1. Who was the first computer programmer?
     1. Who first called themselves a computer programmer?